Jawad151/Data-Compression-using-Huffman-s-Coding/README.md

 One of the most important lossless data compression algorithms is called **Huffman coding.**

-The algorithmuses a priority queue.
+The algorithm uses a priority queue.
 First you need to calculate the frequency of each symbol in the input.
 It Make a leaf node for each symbol and store its frequency in the node.
 Repeatedly do the following, find the two trees with the smallest frequencies.
 Make them the left and right children of a new node whose frequency the sum of the two frequencies.

 # Programming Language